stolostron/rhacm-docs/troubleshoot_acm/troubleshooting.md

     Replace *new_cluster_name* with the name of the cluster that you created.

-  2. See if there is additional information about the problem in the _Status.Conditions.Message_ and _Status.Conditions.Reason_ entries of the logs.
+  2. See if there is additional information about the problem in the _Status.Conditions.Message_ and _Status.Conditions.Reason_ entries of the resource.

 #### Resolving the problem